Whether you're traveling to Washington or are moving to a new city, knowing the state and local taxes will help you budget your shopping trips.

 What you pay when you make a purchase is a combined rate—you will pay the state 6.5 percent plus the local rate for the city in which you make a purchase, plus any applicable Regional Transit Authority (RTA) tax.

-After June 1, 2012, hard alcohol sales moved from state-owned stores to grocery stores, and with the privatization of alcohol sales came an additional sales tax.
+After 2012, hard alcohol sales moved from state-owned stores to grocery stores, and with the privatization of alcohol sales came an additional sales tax.
 If you buy alcohol that is more than 24 percent alcohol by volume, you will pay an additional 20.5 sales tax as well as the regular sales tax.
-As of summer 2012, some stores write the total cost of price tags while others only put the cost before tax.
+Some stores write the total cost of price tags while others only put the cost before tax.

 Sales Tax Exemptions